-This townhouse in Hackney was extended and modernised with Mondrian® steel patio doors to the rear, opening the kitchen to the garden.
+This listed townhouse in Hackney was extended and modernised with Mondrian® steel patio doors to the rear, opening up the kitchen to the garden.
 The slim metal frames of the Mondrian® Doors allowed for maximum glass to the rear patio door opening whilst maintaining the industrial design preferred for this extension.

 The Mondrian® steel doors have a full thermal break and hold a double glazed unit as standard to ensure that they reach the highest levels of thermal insulation.
 It is important on modern extension projects to ensure that steel door frames encompass a full thermal break.
-If they do not condensation and frost will build upon the internal face of the doors and cause damage to internal finishes.
+If they do not, condensation and frost will build upon the internal face of the doors and cause damage to internal finishes.

 These high specification steel doors were completed with a rounded and minimal stainless steel lever/lever handle to match the architectural design and interior scheme.

 To the side of the Belgium Door, a fixed steel framed window was installed using the same thermally broken steel frame as the doors.
 This large window surrounded a cosy seating area that was complete with a solid window seat.

 Above the side infill section of the extension, a structural glass roof provided floods of natural light.
 It was supported by minimal steel sections that were finished in white to merge with the wall finishes.

 All steel framing to the extension was finished with a RAL 7021, a black grey colour.
 This dark grey frame finish worked well with the light brick exterior to the extension as well as the light palette used throughout the interior design.

 For more information on incorporating steel glazing into your next project, contact the IQ team today.